jgarverick/student-talks/slides/Slides.md

 ## Get Involved

 <i class="fa-brands fa-microsoft"></i> [Microsoft Learn](https://learn.microsoft.com)
 Microsoft Learn is the home for all documentation, code samples, tutorials, labs, and learning modules related to Microsoft technologies.
+You can sign up for free and track your learning achievements across a wide variety of technology topics.

 <i class="fa-brands fa-microsoft"></i> [Microsoft Imagine Cup](https://imaginecup.microsoft.com)
 The Imagine Cup is an annual competition sponsored by Microsoft that challenges students to define and solve problems using innovative technological solutions.